Azure/diagnostics-eventflow/README.md

      <!-- ... -->
    </ApplicationInsights>
    ```
+   *Note that the order of telemetry processors does matter.* In particular, if the `EventFlowTelemetryProcessor` is placed before the Application Insights sampling processor, EventFlow will capture all telemetry, but if the `EventFlowTelemetryProcessor` is placed after the sampling processor, it will only "see" telemetry that was sampled in.
+For more information on configuring Application Insights see [Application Insights configuration documentation](https://docs.microsoft.com/azure/application-insights/app-insights-configuration-with-applicationinsights-config).

 2. In the EventFlow configuration make sure to include the Application Insights input.
 It does not take any parameters:
    ```json